sharmin13017/Random-User-API-Performance-Test/README.md

 ## How to Run

-1.Install & Run JMeter software
+1. Install & Run JMeter software

-2.Download this "User-Request.jmx" file
+2. Download this "User-Request.jmx" file

 3.Save this .jmx file into apache "bin" folder